thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/azure-cluster-setup.md

 - [Deploy a Valkey cluster on AKS (Recommended)](https://learn.microsoft.com/en-us/azure/aks/valkey-overview)
 - [Quickstart: Create a Redis Enterprise cache](https://learn.microsoft.com/en-us/azure/redis/quickstart-create-managed-redis)

-Once your Valkey cluster is ready, update the cache configuration in `tbmq-cache-configmap.yml` with the correct endpoint values:
+Once your Azure Cache is ready, update the cache configuration in `tbmq-cache-configmap.yml` with the correct endpoint values:

-* **For standalone Valkey**:
+* **For standalone Redis**:
   Uncomment and set the following values.
 Make sure the `REDIS_HOST` value does **not** include the port (`:6379`).

   ```yaml